lmasello/tv-scripts-generation-with-rnn/README.md

   * Create a look-up table to transform the vocabulary words to ids
   * Tokenize punctuation so that symbols are treated separately from words (e.g., bye! is composed by two ids, one for bye and another for the exclamation mark)
   * Prepare feature and target tensors by batching words into data chunks of a given size
-* Building the neural network
+* Build the neural network
   * Implement the RNN using [PyTorch's Module class](http://pytorch.org/docs/master/nn.html#torch.nn.Module) using either a GRU or LSTM
   * Set hyperparameters
     * sequence_length